 If you want to start your Youtube channel as soon as possible, but with decent quality, you will want to start by getting a microphone.
 If your audience can’t hear you, convincing them to subscribe to you will be basically impossible.
 That’s why I’ve made this list of the best cheap microphones for Youtube.

-For now, let’s see what options you have to choose the best budget microphone for youtube:
+For now, let’s see what options you have to choose the best budget microphone for youtube.
+Here are my 5 favorites, but you’ll find more options later on in this post:

 There are basically three types that are good for Youtube: